When you move to Panama, you can grow your own food if you want to. You can live a more self-sustaining lifestyle when you live to Panama.

 The elevation in Panama will be the only restriction to what you can or cannot grow.
 Some foods will grow better in the highlands, and some will grow better in the lowlands in Panama.

-See my garden in the video below.
+See the video of the garden I had below.
 It’s at a 4600-foot elevation (1402 meters).
 My neighbor John manages the organic garden where we grow four kinds of lettuce, kale, swiss chard, zucchini, yellow squash, herbs, strawberries, blackberries, asparagus, tomatoes, spinach, eggplant, carrots, cucumbers, green beans, onions, broccoli, cabbage, cauliflower, and more.

 We also have bananas, pumpkins, guava, oranges, limes, and mangoes on the property.